 - Adopt a school uniform or dress code policy in accordance with Board rules and policies

 - Grant the use of assembly halls and classrooms, when not otherwise needed, for public lectures, concerts and other educational social activities, in compliance with Board rules

 - Approve, in accordance with Board policy, receipts and expenditures for all internal accounts of the school and approve all fundraising activities by non-school organizations that use the building.

 - (6) Parent Representatives

 Everyone can attend an LSC meeting.
 LSCs are subject to the Open Meetings Act.
 This means that the public has a right to know about all LSC meetings, that meetings are open to the public (exceptions are allowed in limited cases), and that all votes must be taken in public.

 If you are a parent or guardian of a child enrolled in the school or if you are a member of the community living within the school attendance boundaries but you are not a parent or guardian of a child attending school at Stone, and you are not a Board of Education member, you are eligible to become a candidate for your school's LSC.
 LSC elections are typically held on the Spring report Card Pick-Up Day in even years.
 Ask the administration for a detailed schedule of LSC election dates and requirements.
 Due to coronavirus delays, the next elections for the LSC will be held in spring of 2024.

 When does the LSC meet?

-Stone's LSC will vote at our organizational meeting in July 2022 to decide when our monthly regular meetings will be.
-Historically they are held at 6:30 pm at the school on Monday evenings.
+Stone's LSC voted at our organizational meeting in July 2022 to set our monthly regular meetings.
+They are held at 6:30 pm at the school on Monday evenings usually on the third Monday of the month unless there is a holiday or some other conflict.
 The complete schedule of regular meetings for 2022-2023 can be found by clicking here.
 Meetings have been virtual due to health safety concerns when necessary.
 Google meet joining info is listed on the school calendar and the meetings page of the LSC.